scrubbbbs/cbird/readme.md

 - The GUI is displayed with `-show` if there is a selection or results.
 - GUI windows have a context menu (right click) with all available actions.
 - The two deletion actions ("Delete" and "Replace") use the trash/recycler by default.
 There is no way to permanently delete files (not even with batch deletion commands)
+- You can modify keybindings in the config file (see `-about` for the location)

 Use Cases
 =========================
-- Find exact duplicates (using file checksums)
+- Find exact duplicates (file checksums)
 - Find modifications
-  - General transforms: resize, rotate, crop
+  + General transforms: resize, rotate, crop
-  - Image edits: blur, sharpen, noise, color-grade, grayscale
+  + Image edits: blur, sharpen, noise, color-grade, grayscale
-  - Video edits: clipping, fps change, letter boxing
+  + Video edits: clipping, fps change, letter boxing
 - Evaluate matches
-  - Compare attributes (resolution, file size, compression ratio)
+  + Compare attributes (resolution, file size, compression ratio)
-  - Flip between matches
+  + Flip between matches
-  - Zoom-in to see fine details, compression losses
+  + Zoom-in to see fine details, compression losses
-  - False-color visualization of differences for fast evaluation
+  + False-color visualization of differences for fast evaluation
-  - No-reference subjective quality estimate
+  + No-reference subjective quality estimate
-  - Jpeg compression quality estimate
+  + Jpeg compression quality estimate
-  - Align videos temporally, flip between them or play side-by-side
+  + Align videos temporally, flip between them or play side-by-side
 - File management
-  - Sort/rename based on similarity
+  + Sort/rename based on similarity
-  - Rename files using regular expressions
+  + Rename files using regular expressions
-  - Move/rename files/directories within the index
+  + Move/rename files/directories within the index

 File Formats
 =========================